top of page

 Mare Profile = 7-4-3-7-8 Speed = 11 Stamina = 15 Index = 0.81 Triads = 14-14-18 (2nd gen Tapit)

-• This guy started out at 3 stars and recently moved up to 3.5 stars - which is what Brant has.
+• This guy started out at 3 stars and recently moved up to 3.5 stars.
 After his performance in the Rebel this past weekend, the horse really stepped up and showed his Tapit influence, his Gun Runner influence and his Candy Ride influence.
 He hits over the 3.20 threshold and even his mares numbers are uncharacteristically configured on the incline for a Tapit line.
-I think he is going to have a very nice Graded Stakes future.
+He showed alot of heart and determination forging from the back against a very strong field of players.
+I think he is going to have a very nice Graded Stakes future ahead of him.
+There is still plenty of time and extra distances coming up that benefits him a great deal.
+That Tapit line requires more track to show-off on.
+We'll see if he can make a move and rise up on this list next month.

 DP = 1-8-5-0-0 (14) DI = 4.60 CD = 0.71 ANZ = 4.60